ibm-cloud-docs/databases-for-enterprisedb/getting-started.md

 Then, configure the _SSL_ settings.
 - Copy the certificate information from the _Connections_ pane.
 - Save the certificate to a file.
-(You can use the Name that is provided or your own file name).
+(You can use the name that is provided in the download, or your own file name.)
 - Set the _SSL mode_ field to _Verify-Full_.
 - In the _Root certificate_ field, select the file where you saved your deployment's certificate.